wpendl99/.github/profile/javascript/promises.md

 ## Observer

 You should be aware that Promises are the standard way to do asynchronous processing in JavaScript, but they are not the only way.
-The `Observer` model popularized by web programming frameworks such as `Angular` uses a model called `Observer`.
+The `Observer` pattern, popularized by web programming frameworks such as `Angular`, use a model called `Observer`.
 The major difference between Observers and Promises is that Promises immediately begin to execute when the Promise is created, but Observers form a pipeline that you then pass an execution object into.
 This allows Observers to be reused, and the result of executing an Observable to be save as a history of a particular execution.

 ## ☑ Assignment